raeshaan1/pdsnd_github/README.md

 ### Project Title
 Project 3 - Version Control with Git & Github

 ### Description
-Describe what your project is about and what it does
+This project is a practical example of the commands used to create branches, commits, and merges using Git & Github for version control.

 ### Files used
 Include the files used